DavesCodeMusings/ham-cram/README.md

 # ham-cram
 Ham radio exam study app that pairs question pools with text to speech and keyword highlighting.

-**Note: Highlighting of question pools is only partially complete at this time.**
+**Note: Highlighting of question pools is only completed for the Technician pool at this time.**

-Find a working demos here on GitHub Pages:
+Find working demos here on GitHub Pages:

 * https://davescodemusings.github.io/ham-cram/?technician-pool
 * https://davescodemusings.github.io/ham-cram/?general-pool